 Formed in 2001 to improve refereeing standards, the PGMOL group officiate across all EFL, Premier League, and Football Association (FA) Competitions – with all three organisations funding it.

-The training, development and mentoring of 109 referees and 206 assistant referees is run by General Manager Mike Riley (a former PGMOL referee) and a team of managers and coaches.
+The training, development and mentoring of 117 referees and 177 assistant referees is run by Managing Director Mike Riley (a former PGMOL referee) and a team of managers and coaches.

 What levels of referee are there?